a-montanari/webscraping_lyrics/README.md

 # Web Scraping Lyrics

-This repositotry contains a series of functions that can be used to scrape [AZLyrics.com](https://www.azlyrics.com) and download lyrics in *txt* format.
+This repository contains a series of functions that can be used to scrape [AZLyrics.com](https://www.azlyrics.com) and download lyrics in *txt* format.

 ## Functions